Functional Data Representation with Merge Trees: Merge Trees of Functions

-We thus complement the merge tree \(T\) with a transformation of the height function \(h_T:\) a weight function \(w_T\) defined on \(V_T-\{r_T\}\) whose image is a subset of the editable space $\mathbb{R}_{\geq 0}$.
-To do so, as in \cite{pegoraro2021geom}, we employ a truncation strategy which takes care of the edge $(v,r_T)$ which goes at infinity.
+Note that, whereas $\R$ is not editable because $\mid x+(-x)\mid \neq \mid x\mid + \mid -x\mid$, $\mathbb{R}_{\geq 0}$ is editable.
+Thus, what we roughly need to do is to turn each merge tree into a positively weighted tree, via some careful transformation.
+Consequently, we complement the merge tree \(T\) with a transformation of the height function \(h_T:\) a weight function \(w_T\) defined on \(V_T-\{r_T\}\) whose image is a subset of the editable space $\mathbb{R}_{\geq 0}$.
+To do so, as in \cite{pegoraro2024finitely}, we employ a truncation strategy which takes care of the edge $(v,r_T)$ which goes at infinity.
 Such strategy relies on the following assumption.

-\begin{assump} We assume the existence of a universal constant $K\in\R$ bounding above all the functions for which we will adopt a merge tree representation. \end{assump}
+\begin{assumption} We assume the existence of a universal constant $K\in\R$ bounding above all the functions for which we will adopt a merge tree representation. \end{assumption}

-In \cite{pegoraro2021geom} it is shown that all the upcoming steps in the construction of the specific merge trees considered in this paper, do not depend on $K,$ in the sense that with any $K'>K$ we would obtain the same results.
+In \cite{pegoraro2024finitely} it is shown that all the upcoming steps in the construction of the specific merge trees considered in this paper, do not depend on $K,$ in the sense that with any $K'>K$ we would obtain the same results.
 We spend some more words on this issue in the following \Cref{rmk:K}.